22–24 April 2026Shenzhen Convention and Exhibition Centre (Futian)

 1971–80

-Invention of the mobile tower crane in 1949
+The mobile tower crane was invented in 1949.

-In post-war Germany, many places needed to be rebuilt.
+In post-war Germany, many areas required rebuilding.
 Hans Liebherr managed his parents' engineering company in southern Germany.
-He recognized the need for tools and machinery for the engineering and domestic works industry. in 1949, together with design engineers and tradesmen, he developed the first mobile tower crane. the TK10 was easy to transport and simple to install on construction sites.
+He recognised that the construction industry and domestic engineering projects needed tools and machinery.
+In 1949, he collaborated with design engineers and businessmen to develop the first mobile tower crane.
+The TK10 was easily transportable and simple to assemble on construction sites.

-This was the first product of Hans Liebherr Maschinenfabrik (engineering company), which was founded in 1949 in Kirchdorf.
-With the introduction of subsequent models, Liebherr's crane production accelerated and the engineering company became a construction machinery manufacturer.
+This was also the first product established by Hans Liebherr Maschinenfabrik (engineering company) in Kischdorf in 1949.
+With the subsequent introduction of new models, Liebherr accelerated its crane production, and the engineering company evolved into a manufacturer of construction machinery.

 From construction machinery to refrigerators in 1954

-For Hans Liebherr, the impetus behind new areas of business sometimes comes from personal contacts.
-The businessman learned about a refrigerator manufacturing plant that was for sale from the branch manager of a local bank.
+For Hans Liebherr, the impetus behind new business ventures sometimes stemmed from personal connections.
+The entrepreneur learned of a refrigerator manufacturing plant up for sale through the branch manager of a local bank.

-By examining products, sales figures and markets, Liebherr recognized the enormous potential of home appliances.
-Currently, only one in ten households in Germany owns a refrigerator, and demand is rising as the economy grows.
-Instead of acquiring the company, Hans Liebherr decided to set up his own production facilities at the Oxenhausen plant in southern Germany, where the first refrigerator was built in 1954 and series production began a year later.
+By examining products, sales data and the market, Liebherr recognised the immense potential of domestic appliances.
+At that time, only one in ten German households owned a refrigerator, and demand was rising alongside economic growth.
+Hans Liebherr decided against acquiring an existing company, instead establishing his own production facility at the Ochsendorf plant in southern Germany.
+The first refrigerator was built there in 1954, with mass production commencing a year later.

-In 1956, the range of construction machinery was expanded to include machines for the production and transportation of concrete, which Liebherr has been building at Bad Schussenli ever since.
+In 1956, the scope of construction machinery expanded to include equipment for producing and transporting concrete, and Liebherr has been manufacturing these machines at Bad Schussenried ever since.

-Founded as a company in Germany, Liebherr established its first factory abroad in the 1950s.
-In order to gain a foothold in the British and North American markets, the company established a production site in Killarney, Ireland.
-Tower cranes were initially built here, followed by container cranes, shipyard cranes and special cranes. in South Africa in the 1960s, the first company outside Europe was founded.
-Hans Liebherr set the course for the Group's international development.
+As a company founded in Germany, Liebherr established its first overseas factory in the 1950s.
+To gain a foothold in the British and North American markets, the company set up a production base in Killarney, Ireland.
+Initially manufacturing tower cranes there, it later expanded to produce container cranes, shipyard cranes and specialised cranes.
+In the 1960s, the first company outside Europe was established in South Africa.
+Hans Liebherr charted the course for the Group's international expansion.

-The first factory was built in France in 1961.
+The first factory was established in France in 1961.

-In the late 1950s, Liebherr introduced companies in Ireland, South Africa, and Austria to expand the company beyond its own borders.
+In the late 1950s, Liebherr established subsidiaries in Ireland, South Africa and Austria, extending the company beyond its own borders.

-When exploring new production sites for tracked excavators, Liebherr chose Colmar in Elsass, France.
-This central location in Europe was ideal for transporting the machines.
-In addition, it was a good opportunity to penetrate the local market.
+In exploring new production bases for its crawler excavators, Liebherr selected Colmar in Alsace, France.
+This central European location offers an ideal base for transporting machinery.
+Moreover, it presents an excellent opportunity to penetrate the local market.

-After the foundation stone was laid in July 1961, the Colmar plant grew rapidly.
-With the development of the excavator industry, the design and technical level of excavators continued to improve, and the French plant became a renowned manufacturer of technologically advanced crawler excavators The gradual specialization of excavators brought about new areas of business, such as mining excavators, which were to be built 10 years later.
+Following its foundation in July 1961, the Colmar factory experienced rapid development.
+As the excavator industry progressed, the design and technical capabilities of excavators continually advanced, establishing the French factory as a renowned manufacturer of technologically advanced crawler excavators.
+The increasing specialisation of excavators opened new business avenues, such as mining excavators, which would be developed a decade later.

-In the second half of the 1960s, Liebherr continued to build on his success despite the recession.
-The balance of the 20th business year: turnover of DM 400 million and 6,000 employees worldwide.
-Liebherr has successfully established itself as a pioneering manufacturer of construction machinery and has acquired new business areas in all sectors.
+In the latter half of the 1960s, Liebherr continued to build upon its success despite experiencing an economic downturn.
+The balance sheet for its twentieth financial year showed a turnover of 400 million German marks and a global workforce of 6,000 employees.
+Liebherr had successfully established itself as a pioneering manufacturer of construction machinery and had gained a foothold in all sectors of new business areas.

-Liebherr expanded not only abroad, but also within Germany.
-1969 saw the founding of Liebherr Ehingen GmbH, which developed into a leading supplier of mobile and crawler cranes.
-Despite the tough competitive situation, Liebherr's order book was full in the following years.
-Export growth accelerates.
-The R&D department contributes to the successful expansion.
-Whether for truck-mounted cranes, marine cranes or offshore solutions, engineers are carefully looking for new deployment opportunities and increasing payloads.
+Liebherr expanded not only abroad but also within Germany.
+In 1969, Liebherr-Eingen GmbH was established, developing into a leading supplier of mobile and crawler cranes.
+Despite fierce competition, Liebherr's order books remained full in the years that followed.
+Export growth accelerated.
+The research and development department contributed significantly to this successful expansion.
+Whether for truck-mounted cranes, shipboard cranes or offshore solutions, engineers meticulously sought new deployment opportunities and continuously increased payload capacities.

-In 1970, Liebherr took root on the American continent.
-Service as well as proximity to local customers was very important to Hans Liebherr, and Liebherr USA was subsequently founded in Newport News, Virginia.
-The company supplies the North American market with hydraulic excavators, crawler excavators and wheel loaders, in addition to the following segments: machine tools, material handling and aviation equipment.
+In 1970, Liebherr established a foothold on the American continent.
+Service and proximity to local customers were paramount to Hans Liebherr, leading to the subsequent formation of Liebherr of America in Newport News, Virginia.
+The company supplied the North American market with hydraulic excavators, crawler excavators and wheel loaders, alongside offerings in the following sectors: machine tools, material handling and aviation equipment.

-In 1974, new companies were founded in Guaratingheta (Brazil) and Burlington, Ontario (Canada).
-In Europe, the company responded to growing demand by introducing new production sites in Austria and Switzerland.
+In 1974, new companies were established in Guaratinguetá (Brazil) and Burlington, Ontario (Canada).
+In Europe, the company responded to growing demand by introducing new production facilities in Austria and Switzerland.

-Even during the reorganization, Liebherr stood out through technological innovations. in 1977, the company introduced the LTM 1025, the world's first all-terrain mobile crane for both on-road and off-road use.
-With a telescopic boom length of 24 meters and a load capacity of 25 tons, it made entirely new areas of use possible.
-Together with the successor model LTM 1030, the crane established the all-road concept.
+Even during its restructuring period, Liebherr distinguished itself through technological innovation.
+In 1977, the company introduced the LTM 1025, the world's first all-terrain mobile crane designed for both road and off-road operation.
+With a telescopic boom length of 24 metres and a lifting capacity of 25 tonnes, it opened up entirely new fields of application.
+Together with its successor model, the LTM 1030, the crane established the all-terrain concept.

-This pioneering initiative was recognized throughout the industry and the company's turnover and exports grew in the following years.
+This pioneering initiative gained recognition throughout the industry, with the company's turnover and export volumes steadily increasing in subsequent years.

 1949

-Invention of the mobile tower crane in 1949
+The mobile tower crane was invented in 1949.

-In post-war Germany, many places needed to be rebuilt.
+In post-war Germany, many areas required rebuilding.
 Hans Liebherr managed his parents' engineering company in southern Germany.
-He recognized the need for tools and machinery for the engineering and domestic works industry. in 1949, together with design engineers and tradesmen, he developed the first mobile tower crane. the TK10 was easy to transport and simple to install on construction sites.
+He recognised that the construction industry and domestic engineering projects needed tools and machinery.
+In 1949, he collaborated with design engineers and businessmen to develop the first mobile tower crane.
+The TK10 was easily transportable and simple to assemble on construction sites.

-This was the first product of Hans Liebherr Maschinenfabrik (engineering company), which was founded in 1949 in Kirchdorf.
-With the introduction of subsequent models, Liebherr's crane production accelerated and the engineering company became a construction machinery manufacturer.
+This was also the first product established by Hans Liebherr Maschinenfabrik (engineering company) in Kischdorf in 1949.
+With the subsequent introduction of new models, Liebherr accelerated its crane production, and the engineering company evolved into a manufacturer of construction machinery.

 1952-54